Worried about money?

 Step 2 - What are some options?

-People on low incomes may be able to get a crisis grant from the Council.
+People on low incomes may be able to get a crisis grant from the Council in the event of a crisis.
 This is a payment to help you cope during an emergency or disaster, or due to unexpected expenses.
 Crisis grants do not have to be paid back (not a loan).

 Option 2 - Maximise your income

-Anyone who is on a struggling financially can get a benefit check and speak to an advisor for free and confidential advice.
+Anyone who is on a low income and struggling financially is strongly advised to get a benefit check and speak to an advisor for free and confidential advice.
 A benefit check can ensure that you are receiving all the money you’re entitled to, especially if your circumstances have changed recently.
-Speaking to an advisor could also help with managing gas and electricity bills and make sure you’re not missing out on things like school clothing grants or free school meals.
+Speaking to an advisor could also help you find cheaper deals on things like gas and electricity and make sure you’re not missing out on things like school clothing grants or free school meals.

 Option 3 - Debt advice